Palfrey, John G. BiblioTech: Why Libraries Matter More than Ever in the Age of Google (Basic Books, 2015).

 Etling, Bruce, John Kelly, John G. Palfrey & Robert Faris.
-“Mapping the Arabic Blogosphere: Politics and Dissent Online,” 12 New Media & Society 1225 (2010) (also published as shorter piece in MEI Bulletin, September 2009, at 3).
+“Mapping the Arabic Blogosphere: Politics and Dissent Online,” 12 New Media & Society 1225 (2010) (also released in a related form as a Berkman Center Publication and as a shorter piece in MEI Bulletin, September 2009, at 3).

 Palfrey, John G. “Internet Arms Race,” Technology Review, May/June 2009.

 Gasser, Urs & John G. Palfrey.
 “Mastering Multitasking,” Educational Leadership, March 2009, at 15.

 Danner, Richard A., S. Blair Kauffman & John G. Palfrey.
 “The Twenty-First Century Law Library,” 101 Law Library Journal 143 (2009).

 Palfrey, John G., Urs Gasser, Miriam Simun & Rosalie Fay Barnes.
 “Youth, Creativity, and Copyright in the Digital Age,” 1, no.2 International Journal of Learning and Media 79 (2009).

 Wang, Stephanie, Robert Faris & John G. Palfrey.
 “The Calculus of Online Content Regulation in Asia,” 9.2 Harvard Asia-Pacific Review 3 (2008).